 8But the army of the Chaldeans pursued after the king, and overtook Zedekiah in the plains of Jericho, and all his army was scattered from him.

-9Then they took the king and carried him up to the king of Babylon to Riblah in the land of Hamath, and he gave judgment on him.
+9Then they took the king and carried him up to the king of Babylon to Riblah in the land of Hamath, and he pronounced judgment on him.

-12Now in the fifth month, in the tenth day of the month, which was the 19th year of king Nebuchadnezzar, king of Babylon, came Nebuzaradan the captain of the guard, who stood before the king of Babylon, into Jerusalem;
+12Now in the fifth month, in the tenth day of the month, which was the nineteenth year of king Nebuchadnezzar, king of Babylon, Nebuzaradan the captain of the guard who stood before the king of Babylon, came to Jerusalem;

-13and he burned the house of Yahweh, and the king’s house; and all the houses of Jerusalem, even every great house, burned he with fire.
+13He burned the house of Yahweh and the king’s house, and also all the houses of Jerusalem—every great house—he burned with fire.

-14All the army of the Chaldeans who were with the captain of the guard broke down all the walls of Jerusalem all around.
+14All the army of the Chaldeans who were with the captain of the guard broke down all the walls around Jerusalem.

-15Then Nebuzaradan the captain of the guard carried away captive of the poorest of the people, and the residue of the people who were left in the city, and those who fell away, who fell to the king of Babylon, and the residue of the multitude.
+15Then Nebuzaradan the captain of the guard exiled some of the poorest of the people and the rest of the people who were left in the city, and the deserters who had defected to the king of Babylon, and the rest of the craftsmen.

-16But Nebuzaradan the captain of the guard left of the poorest of the land to be vineyard keepers and farmers.
+16But Nebuzaradan the captain of the guard left some of the poorest of the land as vineyard keepers and farmers.

-17The Chaldeans broke the pillars of bronze that were in the house of Yahweh, and the bases and the bronze sea that were in the house of Yahweh in pieces, and carried all the of their bronze to Babylon.
+17The Chaldeans broke into pieces the pillars of bronze that were in the house of Yahweh and the stands and the bronze sea that were in the house of Yahweh and carried the bronze to Babylon.

-18They also took away the pots, the shovels, the snuffers, the basins, the spoons, and all the vessels of bronze with which they ministered.
+18They also took away the pots, the shovels, the snuffers, the sprinkling-bowls, the spoons, and all the vessels of bronze with which the priests ministered.

-19The captain of the guard took away the cups, the fire pans, the basins, the pots, the lampstands, the spoons, and the bowls; whatever was of gold, in gold, and whatever was of silver, in silver.
+19The captain of the guard took away the cups, the fire pans, the sprinkling-bowls, the pots, the menorahs, the spoons, and the bowls, and whatever was of gold, as gold, and whatever was of silver, as silver.

 20They took the two pillars, the one sea, and the 12 bronze bulls that were under the bases, which king Solomon had made for the house of Yahweh.
-The bronze of all these vessels was without weight.
+The bronze of all these vessels was too much to weigh.

 21As for the pillars, the height of the one pillar was 18 cubits, and a line of 12 cubits encircled it; and its thickness was four fingers.
 It was hollow.

-22A capital of bronze was on it, and the height of the one capital was five cubits, with network and pomegranates on the capital all around, all of bronze: and the second pillar also had like these, and pomegranates.
+22A capital of bronze was on it, and the height of the one capital was five cubits, with the latticework and pomegranates on the capital all around, all of bronze, and the second pillar had the same and pomegranates.

-23There were 96 pomegranates on the sides; all the pomegranates were 100 on the network all around.
+23There were 96 pomegranates on the sides, and all the pomegranates around the latticework numbered 100.

-24The captain of the guard took Seraiah the chief priest and Zephaniah the second priest, and the three keepers of the threshold,
+24The captain of the guard took Seraiah the Chief Priest and Zephaniah the second priest and the three guards of the threshold,

-25and out of the city he took an officer who was set over the men of war; and seven men of those who saw the king’s face, who were found in the city; and the scribe of the captain of the army, who mustered the people of the land; and sixty men of the people of the land, who were found in the middle of the city.
+25and out of the city he took an officer who was set over the men of war, and seven men of Those Who See The Kings Face who were present in the city, and the scribe of the commander of the army who mustered the people of the land, and sixty men of the people of the land who were present in the middle of the city.

-26Nebuzaradan the captain of the guard took them and brought them to the king of Babylon to Riblah.
+26Nebuzaradan the captain of the guard took them and brought them to the king of Babylon at Riblah.

-27The king of Babylon struck them and put them to death at Riblah in the land of Hamath.
-So Judah was carried away captive out of his land.
+27The king of Babylon struck them down and put them to death at Riblah in the land of Hamath.
+So Judah was exiled from off of his land.

 28This is the people whom Nebuchadnezzar carried away captive: in the seventh year 3,023 Jews;

-29in the 18th year of Nebuchadnezzar he carried away captive from Jerusalem 832 persons;
+29in the eighteenth year of Nebuchadnezzar he carried away captive from Jerusalem 832 persons;

-30in the 23rd year of Nebuchadnezzar, Nebuzaradan the captain of the guard carried away captive of the Jews 745 persons.
+30in the twenty-third year of Nebuchadnezzar, Nebuzaradan the captain of the guard carried away captive of the Jews 745 persons.
 All the persons were 4,600.

-31It came to pass in the 37th year of the captivity of Jehoiachin king of Judah, in the 12th month, in the 25th day of the month, that Evilmerodach king of Babylon, in the first year of his reign, lifted up the head of Jehoiachin king of Judah and brought him forth out of prison,
+31It came to pass in the thirty-seventh year of the captivity of Jehoiachin king of Judah, in the twelfth month, in the twenty-fifth day of the month, that Evil-merodach king of Babylon, in the first year of his reign, lifted up the head of Jehoiachin king of Judah and brought him forth out of prison,

 32and he spoke kindly to him and set his throne above the throne of the kings who were with him in Babylon,

-33and changed his prison garments.
-Jehoiachin ate bread before him continually all the days of his life,
+33and he changed his prison garments and he ate bread in his presence continually all the days of his life,

-34and for his allowance, there was a regular allowance given him by the king of Babylon, every day a portion until the day of his death, all the days of his life.
+34and his allowance, a continual allowance, was given to him from the king of Babylon, a portion for each day until the day of his death, all the days of his life.